 So What Exactly Is Amla?

-For those of you who are unfamiliar with amla (no need to feel bad, we weren’t aware of this ingredient until recently, Dr. Amanda Doyle from the Russak Dermatology Clinic explains the ingredient’s origin and most common uses.
+For those of you who are unfamiliar with amla, Dr. Amanda Doyle from the Russak Dermatology Clinic explains the ingredient’s origin and most common uses.

 “Amla, more commonly known as Indian gooseberry, is one of the most important medicinal plants in Indian medicine,” she shares.
 “Typically, the most important part is the fruit, which has been used alone or in combination as an oral and/or topical treatment.
-It has restorative, anti-inflammatory properties and has been used for conditions such as the common cold and fever to hair loss.”
+It has restorative, anti-inflammatory properties and has been used for conditions such as the common cold, fever, and hair loss.”

 Amla can be used as a powder or oil, explains Santa Monica-based, board-certified dermatologist Dr. R. Sonia Batra.
 “Amla powder is made from ground, dried berries, while amla oil is usually made by steeping either fresh or dried berries in a carrier oil, such as argan or coconut oil.”